‘We were standing on the windows’: Passenger recounts Amtrak train derailing in Missouri

 Couture said first responders were there within minutes to help those who were injured.

-MSHP said three people were killed in the crash; two were on the train and another was in the dump truck.
-The Chariton County ambulance service confirmed to WDAF that at least 50 were injured.
+MSHP said three people were killed in the crash; two were on the train, and another was on the dump truck.
+The Chariton County ambulance service confirmed to WDAF-TV that at least 50 were injured.

-Amtrak said there were 243 passengers and 12 crew members on the train at the time.

-Officials brought school buses to the scene, and Couture said they took everyone who wasn’t injured to the local high school in Mendon.

 Couture admits it was a scary experience to cap off their trip, especially knowing there were passengers and crew around her who suffered injuries.
 But she’s grateful she and her husband are safe.